Back to search

 Calgary Community Aids for Independent Living

-Following AADL eligibility criteria, AHS' Calgary Community Aids for Independent Living (CCAIL) team provides clinical assessment for the following basic medical equipment and supplies, when required for long-term needs:
+Following AADL eligibility criteria, AHS' Calgary Community Aids for Independent Living (CCAIL) team provides clinical assessment and funding authorization requests for compression stockings and hernia supports only.

 • mobility and transfer aids (e.g. walkers, wheelchairs, bedrails, poles)